 If I am trying to sell you something, I'll let you know upfront, and if so, it's because it's something I believe in very strongly and by an author or creator I trust.
 And I'll write a little bit about my experiences with the goods as well.

 My name is Emily and I teach music.
 More specifically, I teach instrumental (band) and choral music on the middle school level at a South Florida public school.
-I am also working on bringing Little Kids Rock to Palm Beach County, via my after-school rock band club.
+I am so proud to say that as of February 2018, I am a Little Kids Rock teacher.
+I believe this to be a life-changing organization and you should learn more about it.
 I take an unconventional approach to teaching, and I'm glad to share some of my best practices.
 Sometimes they work.

 If you're just dying for it, you can read my CV here.

 Welcome to my little corner of the world.

 *When I say "popular music" I mean that which is generally released for commercial distribution in the 20th century popular music model.
 You can pilfer the Billboard Hot 100 for theory goodies, but you don't always have to.
 The most popular entry on this blog as of late has been about The Stranglers' "Golden Brown", which was a British single from the early 1980s.
 Kids will be weirded out by that, I promise, so you should play it in class as much as possible.